slotThe/slotThe.github.io/posts/change-inner.md

 ---
-title: Change the Insides of an S-expression in Emacs
+title: Change the Insides of an S-Expression in Emacs
 date: 2023-08-26
 tags: emacs
 ---

-I have to make a confession:
+[^14]I have to make a confession:
 I have an [evil][ghub:evil-mode] past—literally.
 Having switched to vanilla Emacs keybindings a while ago, one thing that I genuinely miss from *that time* are the `ci(` and `ca(` motions,